jeremyong/coop/README.md

 ## Limitations

-- Currently only tested on Windows against MSVC (more platforms coming)
 - Requires a recent C++20 compiler and code that uses Coop headers must also use C++20
+- The "event_t" wrapper around Win32 events doesn't have equivalent functionality on other platforms yet

 ## Integration Guide